rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 We are finally ready to deploy Redis with persistence enabled.
 Since our Redis instance needs to sync to persistence storage, it's a stateful application.
-The correct abstraction for this kind of applications is the **StatefulSet** controller.
+The correct abstraction for this kind of application is the **StatefulSet** controller.
 Like a Deployment controller, it takes care of managing Pods in a ReplicaSet.
 However, Pods controlled by a StatefulSet are not interchangeable: each Pod has a unique identifier that is maintained no matter where it is